 Billy Rice, chairman of the DNR Tidal Fisheries Advisory Commission and a Southern Maryland crabber, said the department was doing that with this decision.

 “We’re taking a conservative approach.
 We’re not going whole hog.
 We tried to make the changes as liberal as possible, but we felt there had had to be a response,” he said.
-Other options included a shorter season and less of a bushel cut; Rice said it’s better for the population and the markets to have a longer season with a higher bushel limit.
+Other options included a shorter season and less of a bushel cut; Rice said it’s better for the population and the markets to have a longer season with a lower bushel limit.

 By law, the Virginia commission must annually consider reopening that state’s winter dredge fishery for crabs, which would allow crabbers to take pregnant females that were burrowed in the mud.
 The dredge fishery in Virginia closed a decade ago, a move researchers have credited with helping the Bay’s crab population recover from a crisis in 2008.
 This year, Bull said, no one asked for the fishery to be reopened.

 Not every crab scientist approves of how management has reacted to the year-over-year changes in the notoriously boom-and-bust blue crab species.
 Tom Miller, a crab specialist who directs the Chesapeake Biological Laboratory at the University of Maryland Center for Environmental Science, said it’s hard to evaluate the population’s long-term stability and the harvest it can withstand if management reacts seasonally.
 Crabs live between one and three years and can reproduce furiously, or not much at all.
 After being spawned near the mouth of the Bay, their offspring hitch a ride on ocean currents back into the Chesapeake.
 Some years, many return; some years, many don’t.